In need of an experienced criminal attorney?

 - The status of the disposition of the case is shown that there is no conviction and that the case has been dismissed.
 For example, in Dallas County, Texas, if Judicial Clemency has been granted, the computer system will show a status of JGSA.
 That means the Judgment of Guilt has been Set Aside.
 This information is, of course, also in the court’s file for this case.

 - Your right to own a firearm is restored.
 This is a very important benefit to a person that is an avid hunter or just feels safer and more comfortable having a firearm in their possession.
 It is to be noted that a convicted felon faces a Third degree felony if caught with a firearm in their possession.
-If the conviction is set aside, he does not have to worry about this.
-It is also important to point out that a person convicted of an Assault Family violence charge could also face serious charge if found in possession of a firearm within 5 years of completing probation.
-Again the Set Aside will prevent this from occurring.
+If the conviction that made them a felon is set aside, he does not have to worry about this.

 - When you are filling out applications, for example a job or an apartment, you can legally and truthfully say that you were not convicted.

-- Background checks will not reflect a conviction although the offense will continue to show.
+- Background checks will not reflect a conviction although the offense will continue to show on the record until, if and when, the record is sealed.

 - As the law states, once the conviction is set aside, you are “released from all penalties and disabilities resulting from the offense or crime of which the defendant has been convicted or to which the defendant has pleaded guilty”.